Pavankumardontha/dynamic-programming-/README.md

 12) 0-1 Knapsack
 13) Coin Combinations - 1 (Permutations taken into account.
 1D problem with outer loop running on the sum)
 14) Coins Combinations - 2 (only Combinations are taken into account.1D problem with inner loop running on the sum)
+15) Count no. of subsets with given sum
-15) Count Ways to reach Nth stair
+16) Count Ways to reach Nth stair
-16) Minimum No. of coins to make a change.
+17) Minimum No. of coins to make a change.
-17) Maximize the cut segments
+18) Maximize the cut segments
-18) Dice Combinations(CSES)
+19) Dice Combinations(CSES)
-19) Rod cutting Problem(maximum profit problem)
+20) Rod cutting Problem(maximum profit problem)
-20) Consecutive 1's not allowed
+21) Consecutive 1's not allowed
-21) Count possible ways to construct Buildings
+22) Count possible ways to construct Buildings
-22)
 23)
 24)
+25)

 Jump game all variations + buy and sell all variations